ferborva/strongloop-prep-work/Step 1/README.md

 This example not only shows the long way of writting a readable stream to a writeable stream but also the 'unsafe' way.
 It is recommended to use [piping](https://nodejs.org/docs/latest-v0.12.x/api/stream.html#stream_readable_pipe_destination_options) for this operation.

+#### Buffers

+Buffers are objects used to HANDLE RAW BINARY DATA.
+Doens't get much simpler than that.
+There are plenty of [methods available](https://nodejs.org/dist/latest-v4.x/docs/api/buffer.html) to all buffer objects.
+Check them out!

+The most common context in which buffers are seen and used are as the DATA RECEIVED FROM A READABLE STREAM.